The short answer: Immediately. That is, if you want to buy a home at some point in the next year, or any time thereafter.

 Select an Experienced Real Estate Agent

-- Most home buyers will use a real estate agent
+- Most home buyers will use a real estate agent to get the job done despite there being other options

 - You can choose to work with one early on in the discovery process

-- Or do the pre-qualifying and home shopping on your own
+- Or do the pre-qualifying and home shopping on your own before selecting one

 Another thing you’ll need to take care of along the way is choosing a real estate agent to work with, that is, if you don’t go it alone.